 We thanks Catherine Oxenberg for this opportunity.
 YouTube audio link with a written transcript below.

-Catherine Oxenberg is an American actress who’s best-remembered role was as Amanda Carrington on the prime-time soap “Dynasty” other significant roles were her portrayal of Princess Diana in the Royal Romance of Charles and Diana, she’s the daughter of Princess Elizabeth of Yugoslavia.
-We now present this interview with Catherine OxenBerg and Dr. Cathleen Mann.
+Catherine Oxenberg is an American actress whose best-remembered role was as Amanda Carrington on the prime-time soap “Dynasty” another significant roles were her portrayal of Princess Diana in the Royal Romance of Charles and Diana, she’s the daughter of Princess Elizabeth of Yugoslavia.
+We now present this interview with Catherine OxenBerg and Dr Cathleen Mann.

 Cathleen Mann: So how are you?
 It’s such a pleasure to be able to talk to you.

-Cathleen Mann: I read your book and I wish you could been here while I was reading it, so I could of asked you some questions along the way, and there were a few surprises, a few surprises in the book.
-Things I didn’t expect, but I thought that in general you did a very good job of explaining how,
+Cathleen Mann: I read your book and I wish you could be here while I was reading it, so I could have asked you some questions along the way, and there were a few surprises, a few surprises in the book.
+Things I didn’t expect, but I thought that in general, you did a very good job of explaining how,

 how much torture it is for parents to see their adult child going through something like this.
 I also wanted to, one of the things that really struck me was, you did a pretty good job of explaining how terrible it is to be a cult member.
 I think that people forget that, certainly the media forgets, it.